Provincial Roads 280 and 290

 We rely on these gravel roads to transport our workforce, equipment, and materials to facilities in the Gillam area, the Keewatinohk Converter Station (part of the Bipole III Transmission Line project), and the Keeyask Generating Station.

 Neighbouring communities have expressed concerns about our project-related traffic on PR 280 and PR 290, with respect to speed, truck weights, convoys, and dust – each of which may affect driving and road conditions.
 We share these concerns.
 We’re taking a number of steps to reduce our impact on these roads and strengthen our relationships by working together with communities to address concerns, as outlined below.

-Stay safe on the roads this winter.
 Find out current conditions before you travel at:

 - Manitoba 511 - Road and Traveller Information website; call 511, or follow @MBGovRoads on Twitter.

 - Road Conditions for PR 280 group on Facebook.

 Manitoba Infrastructure will be performing 4 patrols to inspect trucks traveling PR280 in early 2018.
 Officers will routinely check weights, dimensions, licenses, permits, log books, load securement and dangerous goods, as well as the mechanical fitness.
 These inspections are an additional way to help ensure safety and ease the concerns of travellers.

 - Since 2015, 42 kilometres of PR 280 have been reconstructed.
 An additional 12 kilometres will be completed in 2017.

 - From June 16 to December 17, 2016, 5,750 trucks were scaled at the Provincial Trunk Highway (PTH) 6 weigh station prior to travelling on PR 280.
 Only 47 trucks did not comply with weight limits (less than 1%).

 - Between 2007 and 2016, traffic volumes have increased between 8 to 9% each year on both PR 280 and PR 290.